SAR Course - Advanced Systems and Robotics

 Admission criteria

-This program is intended for students with a basic background in engineering sciences who have completed their first year of a master's degree, as well as students in their final year of engineering school as part of a dual degree program (in particular students from co-accredited institutions: Arts et Métiers, ENSTA ParisTech, Mines ParisTech, and Polytech-UPMC) or students who hold an engineering degree.
-It is also open to foreign students who have received equivalent training.
+This program is intended for students with a background in engineering sciences who have completed the first year of Master of Science for students in their final year at engineering schools enrolled in a dual-track program (particularly students from joint-degree institutions: Arts et Métiers, ENSTA ParisTech, Mines ParisTech, and Polytech-UPMC) or students who have already earned an engineering degree.
+It is also open to international students with equivalent training.

 • Required level